dwyl/rag-elixir-doc/README.md

 <img width="592" alt="Screenshot 2024-08-14 at 17 56 40" src="https://github.com/user-attachments/assets/af4ef9ea-88f8-42bf-b963-013ea35d429f">

 ## Going further?

-Deploy?
+This POC is expected to be run **only locally** (no deploy, mainly because of the costs).

-We can further measure our performance,
+Can we measure our performance?

 We can enhance our documentation base by accepting documents "on the fly" (download a given link).

-As a first step, this is a POC, to be run **locally** (no deploy, mainly because of the costs).

 ## Source of inspiration.